 |---|---|---|

-Specificity | Names the domain (backend architecture) and some specific patterns (Clean Architecture, Hexagonal Architecture, DDD), but doesn't list concrete actions beyond 'implement' and 'refactoring'.
+Specificity | Names specific architecture patterns (Clean Architecture, Hexagonal Architecture, DDD) but doesn't list concrete actions beyond 'implement' and 'refactoring'.
 Lacks specifics like 'define bounded contexts, create port/adapter interfaces, separate domain from infrastructure layers'. | 2 / 3 |

-Completeness | Clearly answers both 'what' (implement Clean Architecture, Hexagonal Architecture, DDD patterns) and 'when' (when architecting complex backend systems or refactoring existing applications for better maintainability) with an explicit 'Use when' clause. | 3 / 3 |
+Completeness | Clearly answers both 'what' (implement Clean Architecture, Hexagonal Architecture, DDD patterns) and 'when' (architecting complex backend systems or refactoring existing applications for better maintainability) with an explicit 'Use when' clause. | 3 / 3 |

-Trigger Term Quality | Includes some relevant keywords like 'Clean Architecture', 'Hexagonal Architecture', 'Domain-Driven Design', 'backend systems', and 'refactoring'.
-However, it misses common user variations like 'ports and adapters', 'onion architecture', 'DDD', 'layered architecture', 'separation of concerns', or 'dependency inversion'. | 2 / 3 |
+Trigger Term Quality | Includes relevant terms like 'Clean Architecture', 'Hexagonal Architecture', 'Domain-Driven Design', 'backend systems', and 'refactoring', but misses common variations users might say such as 'ports and adapters', 'onion architecture', 'DDD', 'layered architecture', 'separation of concerns', or 'dependency inversion'. | 2 / 3 |

-Distinctiveness Conflict Risk | The focus on specific architecture patterns (Clean, Hexagonal, DDD) provides some distinctiveness, but 'backend systems' and 'refactoring' are broad enough to potentially overlap with general backend development skills or code refactoring skills. | 2 / 3 |
+Distinctiveness Conflict Risk | The focus on specific architecture patterns provides some distinctiveness, but terms like 'backend systems' and 'refactoring' are broad enough to overlap with general backend development or code refactoring skills.
+Could conflict with a general backend development skill or a refactoring-focused skill. | 2 / 3 |

 Total | 9 / 12 Passed |